 Top

-I was very lucky to visit Iceland in summer 2020 when the world was still closed and only a handful of countries in Europe were open for tourism.
-Iceland was being praised for not just flattening the curve of the pandemic but virtually eliminating it and it was the best trip myself and a group of friends photographers could have wished for after 5 months of lockdown.
+I was very lucky to visit Iceland and go on a summer road trip in 2020 when the world was still closed and only a handful of countries in Europe were open for tourism.
+Iceland was being praised for not just flattening the curve of the pandemic but virtually eliminating it and it was the best trip myself and a group of friends photographers could have wished for after 4 months of lockdown.

 horses in iceland